ajhenry/serverless-workshop/docs/deploy.md

 ### Tear Down

 It's a good idea to remove deployments that you do not intend to keep up.
-This can be down easily with serverless.
+This can be done easily with serverless.

 ```bash
 serverless remove